If our parents taught us anything it is that we should beware of anything that seems too good to be true.

 There is a currently a 30% federal solar tax credit in place until the end of 2019 and so we recommend highly that if you want to take advantage of one of these free solar power offers that you gather solar quotes from one or more local solar companies now.
 Read more about the advantages and disadvantages of solar leases and the advantages and disadvantages of Solar Power Purchase Agreements.

 Are zero down solar offers a scam?

-The issue is this: You only have one roof and one electricity load to service.
+The issue is this: You only have one roof and one electrical load to service.
 You have to choose to either buy your own solar panels (either cash or with a HELOC loan) or enter into a third party owned zero down solar agreement.
-Both will save you money, but cant do both.
+Both will save you money, but can't do both.
 The reason that both will save you money is predominantly because of the 30% solar tax credit and the effect of the net metering law.
-These incentives have been awarded to you the home owner by the legislature and they afford you a rare opportunity to make a significant profit on an investment.
+These incentives have been awarded to you the homeowner by the legislature and they afford you a rare opportunity to make a significant profit on an investment.

 They will save $63,000over the life of the system after all repayments.

 This compared to their net position if they didn't buy solar.
 You can check this maths for yourself, and using your location and electricity usage using the Solar-Estimate.org solar panels calculator.
-If our same home owner from above was to enter into a 20 year PPA agreement at 16 cents per kwh with a 2.25% PPA price inflation then their savings over the 25 year life of they system would be around $18,000.
-This is still pretty good given the person made no financial investment but is less than one third of the savings made by someone who purchased their panels using a HELOC loan or cash.
+If our same homeowner from above was to enter into a 20 year PPA agreement at 16 cents per kWh with a 2.25% PPA price inflation then their savings over the 25-year life of the system would be around $18,000.
+This is still pretty good given the person made no financial investment but is less than one-third of the savings made by someone who purchased their panels using a HELOC loan or cash.